 Why are some street lights purple?

+Street lights turning purple is closely related to how they work to produce white light.
 There are three main ways to achieve white light using phosphors in LEDs.
-The first method is to coat a blue LED chip with yellow phosphor that can be excited by blue light.
-White light is created when the blue light from the chip and the yellow light from the phosphor combine.
+The first method is to coat a blue LED chip with yellow phosphor that can be excited by blue light to produce white light.
 The second method is to coat the blue LED chip with green and red phosphors, and then combine the blue, green, and red light to create white light.
 The third method is to coat blue, green, and red phosphors on a purple or ultraviolet LED chip.
 Long-wave ultraviolet (370nm-380nm) or violet (380nm-410nm) light can stimulate phosphors to produce white light.
 However, the red and green phosphors needed by the second and third method have relatively low conversion efficiency.
 They cannot emit stable light, and have obvious light decay.

 In addition to using phosphors to emit white light, white light can also be achieved by combining the light of built-in red, green, and blue chips.
 However, this method is more expensive and require careful adjustment.
 At present, most LED street lights use blue LED and yellow phosphor to emit white light, because blue light has smaller wavelength, higher energy and thus higher efficiency.